getpawprint/slate/source/includes/_insurance.md

 place_id | int | The vet where invoices are coming from for this claim. pet_insurance_id | int | ID from the `pet_insurance` table.
 visit_type | string | One of "wellness", "injury", "accident", or...
-Freeform string? symptoms_start_date | datetime? or string? | If a datetime is passed, only the date will be stored and the time portion will be truncated.
-Stored as a timezone-agnostic string in the database. symptoms | string[] | List of symptoms diagnosis | string | Freeform string of the vet's diagnosis is_new_condition | bool | Answer to "This is a new condition" was_claimed_before | bool | Answer to "I have filed a claim for this condition previously" should_create_request | bool | Answer to "Request records from my vet for this visit"; will not submit claim until request is complete signature | string | URL to signature file invoice_number | string | invoice number; pick one if the user submitted multiple
+Freeform string? symptoms_start_date | datetime or string | If a datetime is passed, only the date will be stored and the time portion will be truncated.
+Stored as a timezone-agnostic string in the database. symptoms | string[] | List of symptoms diagnosis | string | Freeform string of the vet's diagnosis is_new_condition | bool | Answer to "This is a new condition" was_claimed_before | bool | Answer to "I have filed a claim for this condition previously" treatment_start_date | datetime or string | If a datetime is passed, only the date will be stored and the time portion will be truncated.
+Stored as a timezone-agnostic string in the database. treatment_start_date | datetime? or string? | If a datetime is passed, only the date will be stored and the time portion will be truncated.
+Stored as a timezone-agnostic string in the database.
+This field is optional and a null value represents an ongoing treatment. should_create_request | bool | Answer to "Request records from my vet for this visit"; will not submit claim until request is complete signature | string | URL to signature file invoice_number | string | invoice number; pick one if the user submitted multiple